 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

-Support provided by the Robert Lehman Foundation
+and the Robert Lehman Foundation

 Brought to you by the Exhibition Committee for Neo-Impressionism and the Dream of Realities: John and Gina Despres, Charlotte Cameron and the Dan Cameron Family Foundation, and Melissa J. Thompson